CodePathAndroidUcMerced/CatMapAndroid/README.md

 ### Description
-View, Search courses schedule.
-Seacrh a class, building location on a map.Users can save their course.
+Allows users to search and view course schedules.
+Building location of classes can then be displayed on a map.
+Users can create accounts to save their course schedules.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Education
-- **Mobile:** This app is primarily developed for mobile.
+- **Mobile:** This app is primarily developed for mobile, but has potential to be used on other platforms.
+Mobile has more possibilities for navigation and expanded features, however.
-- **Story:** Users can create and login to an acount.
-Search for their classes and have it displays on a map.
+- **Story:** Users can create and login to an account.
+They can search for their classes and have it displayed on a map.
-- **Market:** Uc merced population and any individual navigating to uc merced
+- **Market:** UC Merced population and any individual navigating to UC Merced
-- **Habit:** It could be use often during the beginning of the semester.
-After Visitor can use to navigate around the campus.
+- **Habit:** It could be used often during the beginning of the semester to locate classes.
+Visitors can use to navigate around the campus when touring.
-- **Scope:** First we want to connect classes and location.
-Next expending the detail like actual class location on the building, floors and also office.
+- **Scope:** First we want to connect classes to their map location.
+Next we could improve the details, such as displaying floor numbers, accurate location within the building, and office hours.
+If successful and polished enough, we could try and integrate officially with the university.

 ## Product Spec